Director Magnus Wake brings his Edinburgh-set paranormal feature film Dark Sense to screens, while reflecting on the city’s need to attract films like Fast And Furious

-JUST as all eyes in the Capital are currently focussed on the high octane chases and death-defying stunts being filmed around the city as Fast And Furious 9 makes Edinburgh its home, so too they were on the Old Town in 2017 when the Avengers came calling.
+JUST as all eyes in the Capital are currently focused on the high-octane chases and death-defying stunts being filmed around the city as Fast And Furious 9 makes Edinburgh its home, so too they were on the Old Town in 2017 when the Avengers came calling.

 Down in Leith, meanwhile, director Magnus Wake was quietly filming his debut feature, Dark Sense, with little or no public attention... even when a stuntman on a motorcycle smashed through the doors of St James’s Episcopal Church on Constitution Street.